doug2k1/webdevdrops/README.md

 The project uses [GitHub Actions](https://docs.github.com/en/actions) for continuous integration.

-The CI pipeline builds the app and runs integration tests on every PR and push to the `main` branch.
+The CI pipeline builds the app and runs E2E tests on every PR and push to the `main` branch.

 ## Deployment